jubril-adeyi/kubernetes-eks-sockshop/README.md

 * Cd into the /backend directory
 `cd /backend`

-* Initialize terraform by running the  command : ` bash terraform Init `
+* Initialize terraform by running the  command :
+`terraform Init `
 * Run the terraform plan command to see Preview the changes that will be applied : terraform plan
 * Now Run the Terraform apply command to apply these changes and provision s3 bucket and Dynamodb table that will serve as backup for terraform state files
 * Cd back into main directory and cd into the  /infrastructure directory